 - Optional information – Any additional information you may choose to provide to aid in your job placement or related to a job opening; and

-- The Company may also collect aggregate or demographic data through cookies, as described below under “Cookies.”
-This information helps us better understand and improve the experience of visiting the Company website.
+- The Company also collects data through cookies, as described below under “Cookies Notice”.
+This information helps us better understand, personalize, and improve the experience of visiting the Company website.

 If you are under the age of eighteen (18), please do not provide us any personal information on this website.